mdefenders/it-works-on-my-machine/README.md

 ### Monorepo

-The decision to combine the GitOps repository with the service code—aimed at enabling build and deployment within a single pipeline run without relying on GitHub API calls (to keep the testing assignment lightweight)—introduced several
+The decision to combine the GitOps repository with the service code—aimed at enabling build and deployment within a single pipeline run without relying on GitHub API calls (to keep the testing assignment lightweight) — introduced several issues:
-issues:

 - Merges must be avoided during pipeline execution.
 - Release tags are applied to GitOps commits rather than merge commits, reducing traceability and making it harder to track actual code changes.
-- Back merge of master to develop/release/hotfix is required to merge GitOps manifests to allow release to master PRs
+- Back-merge of `main` to `develop` / `release` / `hotfix` is required to propagate GitOps manifest changes and enable PRs from `release` to `main`.

-> **Real word solution:** Split GitOps and service code into separate repos.
+> **Real-world recommendation:** Split GitOps and service code into separate repositories for better separation of
+> concerns and cleaner workflows.

 ### GitFlow

-Using Pure GitFlow is impossible if we would like to enforce restrictions with GitHub Branch Protection Rules, and use PRs.
-It brought:
+Using pure GitFlow becomes problematic when combined with GitHub Branch Protection Rules and pull request enforcement:

-- Redundant buid-deploy cycle to have the artifact built from release to main merge
+- Redundant build/deploy cycles are introduced to rebuild artifacts when merging `release` into `main`.
-- As GitFlow has two crucial branches - main and develop, additional configuration required to handle pull requests on non-default branches
+- Since GitFlow relies on both `main` and `develop` branches, additional CI/CD configuration is needed to handle pull requests from non-default branches.

-> **Real word solution:** Use more sophisticated flows, which keeps release branches not merged to main and uses main as
+> **Real-world recommendation:** Consider adopting a more streamlined workflow that avoids merging release branches into
+> main—for example, using main as the development branch.
+Alternatively, adopt trunk-based development, where all
-> develop
+> changes
+> are integrated into a single branch and releases are tagged directly from it.
+The optimal approach depends on the
+> preferences of the tech leadership and the size and maturity of the development team.

-### SHA1 tags for dev builds
+### SHA1 Tags for Dev Builds

-Tricky to handle wit GitHub PRs which don't create real commits.
-> **Real word solution:** Use more sophisticated flows, which keeps release branches not merged to main and uses main as
-> develop
+SHA1 tags for development builds can be difficult to manage in GitHub pull requests because PRs don’t always generate persistent commits.

+> **Real-world recommendation:** Use SemVer tags for all builds, including development, add SHA1 as additional tags or
+> metadata, to improve traceability and consistency.

+## Summary

+This project presents a practical example of a modern CI/CD pipeline tailored for microservices, featuring:

+- GitHub Actions for continuous integration seamlessly integrated with GitOps-driven continuous deployment using tools like ArgoCD or FluxCD.
+- A realistic branching and promotion strategy inspired by GitFlow, balancing development agility and production stability.
+- A clear and consistent versioning scheme combining Git commit hashes and Semantic Versioning to ensure traceability across all environments.
+- Kubernetes-native deployment patterns leveraging rolling updates, readiness and liveness probes, and automated rollback for reliable releases.
+- Well-defined separation between development, staging, pre-production, and production environments to support thorough testing at every stage.
+- Modular and extensible architecture that can be scaled or adapted to more complex microservice platforms.

+Although simplified for this testing assignment, the solution is designed to be production-aware and easily extendable, offering a solid foundation for building robust and automated delivery pipelines in real-world projects.

 ## After-party Backlog

+## After-party Backlog

-- [ ] Grafana Dashboards
+- [ ] Create Grafana dashboards for monitoring and alerting
-- [ ] Rewrite Bash sections with custom GitHub Actions
+- [ ] Replace Bash scripts in the pipeline with custom or community-supported GitHub Actions for better maintainability
-- [ ] Add service to Helm chart to make local testing easier
+- [ ] Integrate the K8S service into the Helm chart to simplify local testing and deployment
-- [ ] Replace more hardcoded values with GitHub Actions Variables
+- [ ] Replace hardcoded values with GitHub Actions variables for improved flexibility
-- [ ] Enable pre-created Branch Protection Rules and allow GitHub Actions to push to protected branches
+- [ ] Enable branch protection rules on key branches and configure GitHub Actions with the necessary permissions to push to protected branches
-- [ ] Manual staging/preprod End-to-End triggering
+- [ ] Add manual triggers for staging and pre-production end-to-end test executions
-- [ ] Update package.json service version update on a release cut
+- [ ] Automate updating the service version in `package.json` during release branch creation